-Our experience is that the medical world invariably seems confounded as how to diagnose and categorise this condition.
-But whatever its underlying cause, it is very real, and very challenging for anyone who has it.
+Our experience is that the medical world invariably seems confounded as to how to diagnose and categorise this condition.
+But whatever its underlying cause, it is very real and very challenging for anyone who has it.

 Sometimes it appears to be a post-viral condition, sometimes it is intimately linked with stress, and sometimes to an immune disorder.
 We even think there’s a case to be said for it sometimes being a derivative of metabolic syndrome.

 The lack of a clear diagnosis or obvious solution only adds to the psychological burden of it, especially as your support network often seems as dumbfounded as your doctors.
 An effective treatment for chronic fatigue syndrome too often seems out of reach.

 The stress relieving properties of Vedic meditation as a treatment for ME / CFS clearly make a big difference, and the energy boost we obtain from every meditation session allows us to be much more functional.

 It enhances the immune system and begins to correct any imbalances we may have.
 This could well be a factor in helping us to overcome the condition.
 It also brings balance to our hormones levels and raises endorphin production, so we feel less overwhelmed by everyday challenges.

 Also, while we are recovering, it gives us something really positive to do and provides an outlet for growth in our lives, which will bring so much joy even during periods of low energy.